Ferguson protests: What we know about Michael Brown's last minutes

 Three minutes - that is how long it took from the time Officer Darren Wilson confronted teenager Michael Brown at 12:01, and 12:04 when other officers arrived on the scene to find Brown dead.

 Those three minutes, and the fallout that followed, have been the source of protests, headlines and general unrest in the St Louis suburb of Ferguson, Missouri.
 But what exactly happened in that time is still a source of confusion.

 How many times was Michael Brown shot?

-According to a autopsy conducted at the request of Brown's family, the teenager was shot at least six times, including twice in the head and and four times in his right arm.
+According to an autopsy conducted at the request of Brown's family, the teenager was shot at least six times, including twice in the head and four times in his right arm.

 According to Dr Michael Baden, Brown was killed by one of the bullets that struck the top of his head and entered his skull.

 Do the autopsies show who was at fault?

 Forensic pathologist Shawn Parcells, who assisted Dr Baden in the family's autopsy, said that one of the gunshot wounds to Brown's arm could have occurred as he had his hands up, but it remains unclear if that was the case.

-This particular arm wound could have been sustained while Brown had his back to the officer or while he was facing the officer with his arms in a defensive positioning.
+This particular arm wound could have been sustained while Brown had his back to the officer or while he was facing the officer with his arms in a defensive position.

-Dr Baden said that there was no gunshot powder residue on Brown's skin, indicating that the he was shot from more than 2ft (.6m) away, although the exact distance between Brown and Mr Wilson at the time of the shooting remains unknown.
+Dr Baden said that there was no gunshot powder residue on Brown's skin, indicating that he was shot from more than 2ft (.6m) away, although the exact distance between Brown and Mr Wilson at the time of the shooting remains unknown.